-If you’re new to Knotweed help, we’re Japanese Knotweed Specialists.
+If you’re new to Knotweed help, we’re Japanese Knotweed claim Specialists.
 Experts in Japanese Knotweed law, we are keen to provide you with clear Japanese knotweed legal advice and assistance.
 Get in touch today on our claim form to find out how we can help you with your Japanese knotweed problem.
 Well-versed in all aspects of knotweed, we also produce Japanese knotweed guides such as how to get rid of Japanese knotweed.

 Does house insurance cover Japanese knotweed?